intuit/user-data-for-fraud-prevention/src/js/hmrc/README.md

 1. Gov-Client-Window-Size (Originating device’s window width and height)
 1. Gov-Client-Browser-Plugins (A list of browser plugins on the originating device)
 1. Gov-Client-Browser-Do-Not-Track (Indicates whether 'Do Not Track option' is enabled on the browser)
-1. Gov-Client-Local-IPs (A list of all local IPv4 and IPv6 addresses available to the originating device; format should be like `Gov-Client-Local-IPs-Timestamp: 2020-09-21T14:30:05.123Z`)
+1. Gov-Client-Local-IPs (A list of all local IPv4 and IPv6 addresses available to the originating device)
+2. Gov-Client-Local-IPs-Timestamp (A timestamp to show when Gov-Client-Local-IPs is collected)

 Detailed information about each of these headers can be found here:  https://developer.service.hmrc.gov.uk/guides/fraud-prevention/connection-method/web-app-via-server/